picopock/hackintosh_ASUS_ROG_Z390/README.md

 > Note: Backup your system before do anything.

-> Note: Wifi is not available when upgrade to Monterey and maybe the time of booting is too long.
+> Note: The version of Intel Wifi driver only support for Monterey.

 - Info